Looking for some perfect game day food? These Teriyaki Barbecue Wings are the perfect sweet and bold bite.

 These.
 These are what I love to toss in the oven when we’re sitting down to watch a game on Sundays.
-These are the snack (or, ahem, dinner) I love to dig into while my favorite teams (Go Raiders!
+These are the game day food (or, ahem, dinner) I love to dig into while my favorite teams (Go Raiders!
 Go Giants!) take to the field.
 These are something that Shawn, the kids and I can all agree on.
 That’s something big.

 Yes, I really do watch football on Sundays … after soccer, grocery shopping and everything else we do on Sundays.